readthedocs/readthedocs.org/docs/user/faq.rst

 Image scaling doesn't work in my documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Image scaling in docutils depends on PIL.
-PIL is installed in the system that RTD runs on.
+PIL is installed in the system that Read the Docs runs on.
 However, if you are using the virtualenv building option, you will likely need to include PIL in your requirements for your project.

 Python